Quinnduong/Financial-Statistic-Dashboard/README.md

 I built this interactive financial statistic dashboard using Excel (vlookups, pivotable, core functions,...).
 The whole excel file can be found at Financial Statistics Dashboard Systems.xlsx.
-Full insights and recommendations can be found at "Insights and Strategies.word file"
+Full insights and recommendations can be found at "Insights and Strategies.docx"

 1. Income Sources Dashboard: